 Moreover, because Shaki was an important part of Caucasian Albania, there are still historical sights dating back to 1st century AD such as Church of Kish.
 According to some sources, it is the first Christian church in the Caucasus.

-Shaki is incredibly walkable.
+Shaki is an experience of itself.
 No matter where you stay, simply taking a stroll in the clean and ancient streets you are bound to encounter history and beauty in every corner of the city.

 All in all, Shaki is a beautiful part of Azerbaijan with clean streets, nature, cuisine and history.

 While many people incorporate Shaki as part of their itinerary to or from Georgia, you can also get here directly from Baku.